neuralpain/qbactivator/README.md

 > **Warning** `qbactivator` was designed to work with only a single version of QuickBooks POS installed.
 If there are multiple versions installed, the activator will throw an error at your face (if only literally); otherwise, unexpected results may occur.
 Uninstall all other versions of QuickBooks POS before running this activator.

 ## Building from source

-Download the repository, extract and open in your preferred WSL terminal and run the following one-liner below.

 ``` bash
 chmod +x ./build.sh && ./build.sh -i